sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

 published: true
 ---

 Sourcegraph is used by companies all over the repository number and size spectrum.
-Some companies employ a microservice approach.
+Some companies organize their code over many small repositories.
 For us, that's easy mode.
 Small repositories are easy and generally fast _enough_ to index even with an LSIF indexer that performs poorly as code size grows.
-Other companies employ a monorepo approach.
-This is where the challenge lies for us - but we've made great strides with the recent [1.0 release](https://github.com/sourcegraph/lsif-go/releases/tag/v1.0.0) of [lsif-go](https://github.com/sourcegraph/lsif-go).
+Other companies organize their code into a handful of very large repositories.
+For us, this presents a performance challenge - but we've made great strides with the recent [1.0 release](https://github.com/sourcegraph/lsif-go/releases/tag/v1.0.0) of [lsif-go](https://github.com/sourcegraph/lsif-go).

 On the [code intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence) at Sourcegraph, we want you to always have precise and up-to-date hovers, definitions, and references when you're browsing and reviewing unfamiliar code, even on very large monorepos.